-Tax Risks to Common Unitholders
+Tax Risks to Unitholders

 Our tax treatment depends on our continuing status as a partnership for federal income tax purposes, as well as our not being subject to a material amount of additional entity-level taxation by individual states.
-If the IRS were to treat us or ETP as a corporation for federal income tax purposes or if we or ETP become subject to a material amount of entity-level taxation for state tax purposes, then our cash available for distribution would be substantially reduced.
+If the IRS were to treat us, ETP or Sunoco LP as a corporation for federal income tax purposes or if we, ETP or Sunoco LP become subject to a material amount of entity-level taxation for state tax purposes, then our cash available for distribution would be substantially reduced.

 The anticipated after-tax economic benefit of an investment in our Common Units depends largely on our being treated as a partnership for federal income tax purposes.
 We have not requested, and do not plan to request, a ruling from the IRS on this matter.
-The value of our investments in ETP depends largely on ETP being treated as a partnership for federal income tax purposes.

-Despite the fact that we and ETP are each a limited partnership under Delaware law, we would each be treated as a corporation for federal income tax purposes unless we satisfy a "qualifying income" requirement.
-Based upon our current operations, we believe we and ETP satisfy the qualifying income requirement.
-Failing to meet the qualifying income requirement or a change in current law could cause us or ETP to be treated as a corporation for federal income tax purposes or otherwise subject us or ETP to taxation as an entity.
+The value of our investments in ETP and Sunoco LP depend largely on ETP and Sunoco LP being treated as partnerships for federal income tax purposes.
+Despite the fact that we, ETP and Sunoco LP are each a limited partnership under Delaware law, we would each be treated as a corporation for federal income tax purposes unless we satisfy a "qualifying income" requirement.
+Based upon our current operations, we believe we, ETP and Sunoco LP satisfy the qualifying income requirement.
+Failing to meet the qualifying income requirement or a change in current law could cause us, ETP or Sunoco LP to be treated as a corporation for federal income tax purposes or otherwise subject us to taxation as an entity.

-If we or ETP were treated as a corporation, we would pay federal income tax on our taxable income at the corporate tax rate and we would likely pay additional state income taxes at varying rates.
+If we, ETP or Sunoco LP were treated as a corporation, we would pay federal income tax at the corporate tax rate and we would likely pay additional state income taxes at varying rates.
 Distributions to Unitholders would generally be taxed again as corporate distributions, and none of our income, gains, losses or deductions would flow through to Unitholders.
 Because a tax would then be imposed upon us as a corporation, our cash available for distribution to Unitholders would be substantially reduced.
 Therefore, treatment of us as a corporation would result in a material reduction in the anticipated cash flow and after-tax return to the Unitholders, likely causing a substantial reduction in the value of our Common Units.

 At the state level, several states have been evaluating ways to subject partnerships to entity-level taxation through the imposition of state income, franchise, or other forms of taxation.
-Imposition of a similar tax on us in the jurisdictions in which we operate or in other jurisdictions to which we may expand could substantially reduce our case available for distribution to our Unitholders.
+Imposition of a similar tax on us in the jurisdictions in which we operate or in other jurisdictions to which we may expand could substantially reduce our cash available for distribution to our Unitholders.
 Our partnership agreement provides that if a law is enacted or existing law is modified or interpreted in a manner that subjects us to taxation as a corporation or to additional taxation as an entity for federal, state or local income tax purposes, the minimum quarterly distribution amount and the target distribution amounts may be adjusted to reflect the impact of that law on us.